hotpunkx/glitchguess/docs/prd.md

 ### 4.1 AI Integration

 - Use Large Language Model for:
-  + Generating intelligent questions in Human Thinks mode strictly within selected category
+  + Generating intelligent questions in Human Thinks mode strictly within selected category\n  + Creating creative/absurd secret answers in AI Thinks mode strictly within selected category
-  + Creating creative/absurd secret answers in AI Thinks mode strictly within selected category\n  + Making educated guesses based on answer patterns and category constraints
+  + Making educated guesses based on answer patterns and category constraints
   + Responding to human questions in AI Thinks mode
 - AI must strictly follow category rules to ensure answers are guessable within 20 questions

-### 4.2 Interaction Features
+\n### 4.2 Interaction Features

-- Immediate AI response after each human answer
-- Smooth transitions between game states
+- Immediate AI response after each human answer\n- Smooth transitions between game states
 - Confetti animation on victory
 - Question history auto-scroll to latest entry
 - Allow users to share the results with friends, generate dynamic unique url (avoid caching the og image by social medias) and dynamic og image to share the results
-- Navigation between home page and How to Play page with smooth transitions
+- Navigation between home page and How to Play page with smooth transitions\n

-### 4.3 Session Persistence
+### 4.3 Session Management and Database Storage

+- Generate a unique session ID for each new game
-- Implement browser local storage to save game state automatically
+- Store session ID in browser local storage
-- Store current game mode, selected category, question history, question count, and AI's secret answer (if applicable)
+- Save the following data to database for each session:
+  + Session ID (unique identifier)\n  + Game type (Human thinks mode or AI thinks mode)
+  + Selected category
+  + Secret word (if AI thinks mode)
+  + All questions asked with corresponding answers (Yes/No/Sometimes)
+  + Question order and timestamps
+  + Game outcome (won/lost, number of questions used)
+- Local storage only stores session ID, all other game data retrieved from database
-- Restore game state when page is accidentally refreshed
+- Restore game state from database when page is refreshed using session ID
-- Clear session data when game ends or user starts a new game
+- Clear local storage session ID when game ends or user starts a new game

+### 4.4 Admin Dashboard

+- Route: /lokka
+- Authentication required:\n  + Username: mamayilokka
+  + Password: EHDZDWick@261221
+- Dashboard features:
+  + Display list of all game sessions with session IDs
+  + Show game type, category, and outcome for each session
+  + View detailed game data: all questions and answers in chronological order
+  + Display secret word for AI thinks mode games
+  + Filter and search functionality by date, game type, or category
+  + Simple, clean interface consistent with overall design aesthetic
-### 4.4 Theme Switcher
+\n### 4.5 Theme Switcher

-- Fixed position theme switcher button always visible in top right corner across all pages
+- Fixed position theme switcher button always visible in top right corner across all pages\n- Allow users to toggle between different color themes
-- Allow users to toggle between different color themes\n- Save theme preference in browser local storage
+- Save theme preference in browser local storage
 - Apply theme changes instantly with smooth transitions
 - Maintain Neubrutalism design principles across all theme variations